Major in Music Therapy

 Gene Ann Behrens, professor of music and director of music therapy

-In summer 2017, Gene Ann Behrens travelled to conferences around the globe to share information on how neurobiological trauma patients can use music to help them learn new ways to manage their ordeal.
-With these new coping skills, post-traumatic stress disorder patients are better equipped to deal with their trauma and are better able to retell their experiences.
-The teaching framework Behrens used at the conferences can be applied in the classroom across different disciplines—occupational therapy, social work and psychology.
+In summer 2017, Gene Ann Behrens travelled to conferences around the globe to share information on how music therapists can use the latest research on the neurobiology of trauma and music and the brain to inform their work with clients dealing with unresolved trauma.
+The research supports using a specific treatment sequence and music to develop new coping skills; these skills help clients manage neuro responses while working to resolve and integrate traumatic experiences.
+Behrens’ teaches her music therapy students the trauma framework which also can be applied across many other disciplines.
 “It’s a passion of mine to share information with other people ... to be able to share this with other music therapists who are also interested in trauma work.”

 Our students are sought after because of their reputation of success at national and regional conferences, their pass rates on the board certification exam, and their musical and clinical preparation.
 Our students are working in schools, senior adult living centers, hospitals, private practices, and many other contexts.